douglascvas/node-boot/README.md

 ## Contribute
 Do you want to contribute?
 Please open an issue or send a pull request... let's make it great!

+## Changelog

+**2.0**:
+- Major rewrite of code.
+- Created support for plugins (class processors and class providers).
+- Classes are instantiated now using builder pattern.
+- Created support for filters.
+- Changed signature for ApplicationManager
+- All classes are now built with Builder pattern.
+- WebManager became an interface, which is implemented by ExpressWebManager
+- Changed signature of methods in DependencyManager.
+- Changed signature of methods in ApplicationManager.
+- Removed @AutoScan in favor of configuring directly when building ApplicationManager.
+- Some minor fixes.
+- Adjusted documentation accordingly.